Nebraska · Private University

 Learn more →Creighton School of Law Honor Code

-Learn more →In most cases, no. Creighton University's Office of Student Life follows university policy, not the legal system.
+In most cases, no. Creighton University's Office of Student Life follows university policy, not the legal system.
 What you need is someone who understands how Creighton's specific process works and can help you prepare an effective case.
-AdvocatED brings deep, specialized expertise in these processes, often more than general practice attorneys, at a fraction of the cost.
+An education advocate typically provides stronger, more targeted guidance than a general-practice attorney because the governing body of rules here is university policy, not criminal or civil procedure.
+AdvocatED brings deep, specialized expertise in these processes at a fraction of a law firm's cost.

 Immediately.
-Creighton University sets strict deadlines for responding to allegations and filing appeals.
-Missing these windows eliminates your options.
+Creighton University sets strict deadlines for responding to allegations and filing appeals, often 5 to 10 business days from the date of the notice.
+Missing these windows eliminates procedural options that are otherwise available.
 Contact AdvocatED as soon as you receive any notice.

 Most schools, including Creighton University, allow students to bring an advisor to conduct hearings.
-We'll confirm exactly what Creighton's current policy permits and advise on how to have expert guidance in your corner, whether at the hearing or through intensive pre-hearing preparation.
+We will confirm exactly what Creighton's current policy permits and advise on how to have expert guidance in your corner, whether that means sitting with you at the hearing, preparing your opening statement, or conducting intensive pre-hearing preparation around the specific evidence in your case.

 You likely still have appeal rights.
 Creighton University's appeals process allows students to contest decisions on grounds including procedural error, new evidence, and disproportionate sanction.
-Contact us immediately, appeal windows are short.
+Contact us immediately, appeal windows are short, often 5 to 10 business days, and the grounds available differ by school.

 Get your free case review today.
 We respond quickly and prioritize urgent cases, because we know Creighton's deadlines don't wait.